birpal/package-releases/packages/circle/README.md

 # Components Package

-This is a circle.
-The circle is round & blue. use it wisely. this should not be committed
+This is a Circle.
+The Circle is round & blue. use it wisely. this should not be committed